peerix - v0.5.0

 }

-async dispatch(namespace, message) {
+async publish(namespace, message) {

 }